OryanOmer/deep-learning-benchmark/README.md

 Performance of popular deep learning frameworks and GPUs are compared, including the effect of adjusting the floating point precision (the new Volta architecture allows performance boost by utilizing half/mixed-precision calculations.)

-The metric with measure is latency of running genral algoritems via diffrent precisions and framework.
+The measure metric is latency of running general algoritems via diffrent precisions and framework.

 The Result will be csv file with the following fields:
 * Timestamp